Yoon faces tough challenges as new South Korean president | Times Leader

 By HYUNG-JIN KIM

-Yoon’s single, five-year term begins at midnight Monday before he takes the oath of office Tuesday morning at a formal ceremony in Seoul.
+Yoon’s single, five-year term began at midnight Monday.
+He takes the oath of office Tuesday morning at a formal ceremony in Seoul.

 Since winning election in March, Yoon, a conservative who advocates a more hard-line approach toward North Korea, has been denied a honeymoon period.
 Surveys show less than 60% of respondents expect he will do well in his presidency, an unusually low figure compared to his predecessors, who mostly received about 80%-90% before they entered office.
 His approval rating as a president-elect was 41%, according to a survey by Gallup Korea released last week that put outgoing liberal President Moon Jae-in’s rating at 45%.